2025 is the International Year of Co•operatives

 CORE MESSAGING & MATERIALS

 • Use the Theme.
 Every year, NCBA CLUSA chooses a theme to unite co-ops and credit unions in celebrating Co-op Month.
-Use the theme “The Future is Co-operative” in your promotions and social media communications to help spread the word.
+Use the theme “Cooperatives Build a Better World” in your promotions and social media communications to help spread the word.

 • Tell Your Story.
 Download our customizable Co-op Month Press Release / Newsletter/ ENews Story for use in your food co-op’s newsletter, website or blog post, or as a press release promoting the shared impact of our food co-ops in the Northeast.
 Check out these past examples from Member Co-op newsletters: